 We alternate each semester with one of the classes below.
 Each class is organized with international students and scholars in mind, which means we try to slow down our presentations or use subtitles so that those using English as a second language can follow our discussions.

-1. Christianity Explored (CE) is the starting point for many to investigate Christianity in an informal small group setting.
+1. Christianity Explored (CE) is the starting point for many to investigate Christianity in an informal, small group setting.
 Using the Book of Mark, we will look at the life of Jesus--his miracles, his teachings, his death, his resurrection.
-Everyone is welcome – especially the inquisitive or the convinced skeptic.
-Questions are encouraged, you can ask as many questions as you want, at any time during the course.
+Everyone is welcome, especially the inquisitive or the convinced skeptic.
+Questions are encouraged; you can ask as many questions as you want, at any time during the course.

 This class is designed for those who are not Christians.
 We use Bibles in English and other languages (you are welcome to take one for free if you don't own your own).
 All are welcome to attend.
 There is no cost for the meal or class materials.
-Invite a friend and plan on joining us for ten weeks of Bible study and encouraging conversation.
+Invite a friend and plan on joining us for ten weeks of Bible study and encouraging conversations.